 Limbitless Solutions desires the PCB for the new set of electronics to be at a maximum, the same size and weight of the current electronics.
 The current electronics are roughly 8.8 centimeters by 5 centimeters by 3 centimeters and 0.45 kg (including the servo, battery, and Electromyography electrodes).
-As such, the new electronics need to be at a maximum 8.8 centimeters by 5 centimeters by 3 centimeters by 3 centimeters and 0.45 kg (including the servo, battery, and Electromyography electrodes).
-As such, the new electronics need to be at a maximum 8.8 centimeters by 5 centimeters by 3 centimeters by 3 centimeters and 0.45 kg (including the servo, battery, and Electromyography electrodes).
+As such, the new electronics need to be at a maximum 8.8 centimeters by 5 centimeters by 3 centimeters and 0.45 kg (including the servo, battery, and Electromyography electrodes).
 This will allow the electronics to be placed in or around the child's arm without being much of an impedance to movement.